 - Extras and Discounts – Often credit card perks slip under the radar but they shouldn’t.
 Benefits for card members such as airport lounge access and free credit score monitoring add to the value proposition of the card.
 We estimate these extra benefits worth to cardholders and include that in our determination.

-Bankrate’s top picks for credit cards for excellent credit
+Deeper analysis on the best credit cards for excellent credit

 Capital One® Savor® Cash Rewards Credit Card

 The Capital One Savor Cash Rewards Credit Card is an ideal card for foodies.
 If you’re frequently dining out — whether it be at high-end restaurants, diners or the latest fast-casual joint — this card deserves serious consideration.
 It offers unlimited 4% back on dining and entertainment, 2% at grocery stores and 1% on everything else.
-Capital One is also offering a sign-up bonus of $500 cash back after you spend $3,000 within the first 3 months of opening the card, which really supercharges the returns for this card.
+Capital One is also offering a one-time $500 cash bonus after you spend $3,000 within the first 3 months of opening the card, which really supercharges the returns for this card.
 The card’s $95 annual fee is waived for the first year and, for a lot of people, the cash back returns will more than make up for the annual expense.

 - 4% on dining and entertainment, 2% at the grocery store, 1% back on all other purchases.